cocoritz/SIOT_coursework/README.md

 **Files description:**

-`xxx`: Script cleaning and analysising the twitter data `xxx`: Script cleaning, analysing and predicting the energy consumption data `xxx`: Script exploring the correlation between the two data streams
+-`xxx`: Script cleaning and analysising the twitter data -`xxx`: Script cleaning, analysing and predicting the energy consumption data -`xxx`: Script exploring the correlation between the two data streams

-`xxx`: Script to run the streamlit app requirments.txt : specifying what python packages are required to run xxx
+-`xxx`: Script to run the streamlit app -requirments.txt : specifying what python packages are required to run xxx

 #### the project was powered by aws, MongoDB Atlas and streamlit